fsteimke/sdoc/README.md

-# Real life test of xslTNG tylesheet for publishing DocBook Documents
+a# Real life test of xslTNG Stylesheet for publishing DocBook Documents

 Testing the migration of DocBook publishing from XSL Stylesheets 1.0 to the new xslTNG Stylesheets with a huge DocBook set full of Books.